eriicafes/serverstruct/README.md

 ### Use

 Define route dependencies.
-The command can then only be used in a context that satisfies it's dependencies.
+The route can then only be used in a context that satisfies it's dependencies.

 You can only call `use` once and only before calling `provide`.